-Wireless charging is a relative new technology that is rapidly making it’s way to our daily lives.
-You may have been using wireless charging for many years already if you possess an electrical toothbrush: you just put it on the holder and it starts charging.
-Nowadays already over 500 types of devices, including smartphones, are in the market which can be charged wirelessly.
+Wireless charging is a relatively new technology that is rapidly making its way to our daily lives.
+You may have been using wireless charging for many years already if you possess an electrical toothbrush; just put it on the holder and it starts charging.
+Nowadays already over 500 types of devices, including smartphones, are on the market which can be charged wirelessly.

 Wireless charging by induction

 The ZENS chargers use an electromagnetic field and inductive coupling to send energy to the device to be charged.
-They are suitable to charge any compatible electronic device up to 5W.
+They’re suitable to charge any compatible electronic device up to 5W.
 The energy transmitted is stored in the device’s batteries.

 The chargers typically use an induction coil to create an alternating electromagnetic field from within a charging base station.
 A second induction coil in the portable device takes power from the electromagnetic field and converts it back into electrical current to charge the battery.
 Learn more about inductive charging.

 Most ZENS chargers are equipped with seven inductor coils, to ensure flawless wireless charging every time the device is used.
-Thanks to the large number of embedded coils, the device(s) to be charged can be freely placed on the charging pad and they don’t have to be locked into position.
-Inductive charging makes charging mobile devices more convenient; rather than having to connect a power cable, the unit can be placed on or close to a charge plate.
+Thanks to the large number, the device(s) can be freely placed on the charging pad and don’t have to be locked into position.
+Inductive charging makes charging mobile devices more convenient; rather than having to connect a power cable, the unit can be placed on or close to a charging area.
 Learn more on how wireless charging works.

 The Qi standard

 The Qi (pronounced chee) standard was developed in 2010 by the Wireless Power Consortium in which over 220 companies (including Philips, Sanyo, Panasonic, Nokia, Samsung, Sony Ericsson, LG, HTC and Motorola) participate.
 Qi is the sign of interoperability between power transmitters and power receivers.
-In the near future, devices such as smartphones, cameras and MP3 players will incorporate Qi technology.
+A vastly growing number of devices such as smartphones, cameras, speakers and wearables have Qi technology incorporated as a standard.
 All Qi receivers will work with all Qi transmitters, this means that all these devices can be charged with ZENS wireless chargers.